komodorio/docs/docs/Integrations/AlertManager.md

 5. In the notification policies, configure komodor contact endpoint as you wish to configure alerts to Komodor.

 ### 3. Adding labels to the alert.

+To relate the alert to the relevant workload and make the alerts visible on workloads timelines - adding labels to alerts is required.
+Each alert without a label will be added to the system without mapping to a specific service.

 1. Please note to specify 2 **labels** on the alert in order to connect them to the Kubernetes workload: